 Keyword: chocolate chip cookies, chocolate chunk cookies, chocolate cookies, cookies, small batch chocolate chip cookies, small batch cookies

-Add the egg yolk and vanilla extract to the bowl and mix until everything is combined.
+Add the egg yolk and vanilla extract.
+Mix on medium speed until fully combined.

 In a small bowl, whisk together the flour, baking soda, cornstarch, and salt.

-Gradually add the dry ingredients to the wet mixture, mixing on low speed until the dough comes together.
+Add the dry ingredients to the wet mixture and mix on low speed just until the dough comes together.
+Do not overmix.

-Bake for 8-10 minutes.
-The edges should be lightly golden, and the centers should look slightly underbaked.
+Bake for 8 to 10 minutes, until the edges are lightly golden and the centers still look slightly underbaked.

-Let the cookies sit on the baking sheet for 5 minutes, then transfer them to a wire rack to cool completely.
+Let the cookies rest on the baking sheet for 5 minutes to finish setting, then transfer to a wire rack to cool completely.

 Video